‘Take back life’: More nations ease coronavirus restrictions

 New cases worldwide for the week of Jan.
 24-30 were similar to the level of the previous week, though the number of new deaths increased 9% to more than 59,000, reflecting the usual lag between infection and death, according to the U.N. health agency.

 In the U.S., local leaders have served up a hodgepodge of responses.
-The city of Denver announced plans to end its mask rules for businesses and public spaces, while keeping them for schools and public transportation.
-A move to ease a mask mandate in New York state, where cases have plummeted, is tied up in the courts.
+The city of Denver is ending requirements for proof of vaccination and mask rules for businesses and public spaces, while keeping them for schools and public transportation.

+New York’s governor plans in the next week to review whether to keep the state’s mask mandate at a time when cases and hospitalizations have plummeted in the early omicron hotspot.
+New York City is averaging 4,200 cases a day, compared with 41,000 during the first week of January.

+The U.S. as a whole is on a similar trajectory, with infections plunging from an average of over 800,000 a day a little more than two weeks ago to 430,000 this week.

 England, France, Ireland, the Netherlands and several Nordic countries have taken steps to end or loosen their restrictions.
 In some places, like Norway and Denmark, the easing comes even though case counts are still hovering near their highs.
 Some governments are essentially betting that the pandemic is ebbing.